 In the "Lights Up" video, Styles rotates between looks from Harris Reed, Gucci, and Lazoschmidl in sheers, sparkles, and flowy fabrics.
 It still holds true to what we know of Styles's sartorial choices as of late, but it feels like he's settling into it more after toeing the line into flamboyance for years.

 What Kind of Music Can We Expect on Harry Styles's Second Album?

-Honestly, y'all's guesses are as good as mine on this one.
-Styles has been pictured in studio with Kid Harpoon, as well as hanging out with him multiple times.
+What we do know is that Styles has been pictured in studio with Kid Harpoon, as well as hanging out with him multiple times.
 The two previously worked together on "Sweet Creature" and "Carolina" on Harry Styles, two very different songs with very different vibes.
 Kid Harpoon has also worked with Florence + The Machine, James Bay, and Maggie Rogers, among others.
 If it were up to me, I'd steer HS2 more toward "Carolina" than "Sweet Creature" (as lovely as "Sweet Creature" is), because I think the upbeat boppy vibe is more suitable for this new era.